 - Switch Fabric BCM53115, provides the WAN and four LAN ports

 Other GigE routers such as the Cisco/Linksys E2000 or E3000 are very similar.
-Older routers such as the WRT54G have slightly different port numbers (details).
+I you have an Asus RT-AC68, refer to my updated post.

 The block diagram above shows the data paths within the router.
 Note: